danielnzlz01/GenAIChatbot/README.md

 mkdir uploads
 ```

+**Important**

-**Important** In your browser, set download location to `src/uploads` for audio functionality to work.
+- In your browser, set download location to `uploads` folder for audio functionality to work.
+Turn off the browser prompt for downloads.

+For chrome, navigate to [chrome://settings/downloads](chrome://settings/downloads).

 ## Modifications